erik1968/analog-smith21/content/pages/blog/street-photography.md

 No, seriously, this was a really challenging project that forced me to think at the most elementary levels of perception, perspective and contextual learning.
 And, reminds me of some of the elementary/essential Bauhaus (Germany) exposure and training we also received early in the program.

 And, of course it all makes a lot more sense later in the game once you’ve had a chance to learn + practice more.
 Now, in retrospect, I can see + respect why our teachers chose these projects and exercises.
-It’s very effective and I hope you can agree after you gone down this rabbit hole with me…
+It’s very effective and I hope you can agree after you gone down this rabbit hole with m*e.** ***

 ***Viewer challenge::** can you tell which principles of formative design I’m showing you from one composition to the next?
 Hint: I’ve failed if you can’t.
 No worries, more reason to practice practice practice!*

 # 🤔